Cider and Pies Fresh From Sonora Apple Orchards near Yosemite

 Get a taste for local apples at Indigeny Reserve or Cover’s Apple Ranch.

-Nearly 100 years ago, apple orchards sprouted up all over Tuolumne County, and people paid $2 more per box for Tuolumne apples than others.
-While most of the orchards have disappeared, you can visit two different properties near Sonora that offer incredible local experiences.
+Nearly 100 years ago, apple orchards sprouted up all over Tuolumne County on Yosemite’s western edge, and people paid $2 more per box for Tuolumne apples than others.
+While most of them have disappeared, you can visit two different Sonora apple orchards that offer incredible local experiences.

 About a 15-minute drive from downtown Sonora, Indigeny Reserve was founded by Jay and Judy Watson who opened its doors to the public in 2012.
 From their organic apple orchards that run up and down 160 acres, the Watsons and their sons produce hard ciders, brandy and vodkas.
 Head to their beautiful tasting bar to sample the apple products, peruse the gift shop or enjoy a picnic and hiking trails on the property. (indigenyreserve.com)